Online Stochastic Matching: New Algorithms and Bounds: Preliminaries and technical challenges.

 \subsection{Overview of stochastic rewards and contributions.}

-This algorithm (Algorithm~\ref{alg:non-integral}) is presented in Section~\ref{sec:nonint} and \ref{sec:uniform_p}.
+Our algorithm for the more general problem allowing stochastic rewards and non-integral arrival rates (Algorithm~\ref{alg:non-integral}) is presented in Section~\ref{sec:nonint} and~\ref{sec:uniform_p}.
 We believe the known I.I.D. model with stochastic rewards is an interesting new direction motivated by the work of~\cite{mehta2012online} and~\cite{mehtaonline} in the adversarial model.
-We introduce a new, more general LP (see \LP~\eqref{lp2:stoch-match}) specifically for this setting and show that a simple algorithm using the LP solution directly can achieve a competitive ratio of $1 - 1/e$, which is proved to be optimal among all non-adaptive algorithms.
-In~\cite{mehtaonline}, it is shown that no randomized algorithm can achieve a ratio better than 0.62 $< 1-1/e$ in the adversarial model.
-Hence, achieving a $1-1/e$ for the i.i.d. model shows that this lower bound does not extend to this model.
-Further, the paper \cite{brubach2017} shows that using \LP~\eqref{lp2:stoch-match} one cannot achieve a ratio better than $1-1/e$.
+We introduce a new, more general LP (see \LP~\eqref{lp2:stoch-match}) specifically for this setting and show that a simple algorithm using the LP solution directly can achieve a competitive ratio of $1 - 1/\euler$.
+This ratio is optimal among all non-adaptive algorithms for the case of non-integral arrival rates even without stochastic rewards~\cite{bib:Manshadi}.
+In~\cite{mehta2012online}, it is shown that no randomized algorithm can achieve a ratio better than 0.62 $< 1-1/\euler$ in the adversarial model when comparing to a problem called Budgeted Allocation as the offline optimal.
+While our work instead compares to offline stochastic matching as the offline optimal, the benchmark LP we use in Section~\ref{sec:nonint} (LP~\ref{lp2:stoch-match}) upper bounds Budgeted Allocation.
+Hence, achieving $1-1/\euler$ for the I.I.D. model shows that this lower bound does not extend to the I.I.D. model.
+Further, the paper \cite{brubach2017} shows that using \LP~\eqref{lp2:stoch-match} one cannot achieve a ratio better than $1-1/\euler$.
 We discuss some challenges relating to why the techniques used in prior work do not directly extend to this model.
-Finally, we consider a restricted version of the problem where each edge is unweighted and has a uniform constant probability $p \in (0,1]$ under integral arrival rates.
-By proposing a family of valid constraints, we are able to show that in this restricted setting, one can indeed beat $1-1/e$.